 Bosses like when they can be in control.
 They often know what the best move is for each player, and have no qualms telling players what their move should be.
 They generally enjoy playing games multiple times to discover the best moves possible.
 They also enjoy cooperative games where they can direct each player toward a common goal.
 Unfortunately, they can have a poor experience when other players either refuse or reject their suggestions.
 Additionally, other players can become annoyed when Bosses constantly tell them what to do.

-Best Experience: Telling other people what to do; planning out every turn; enjoy cooperative games where they can be the leader and control the game
+Best Experience: Telling other people what to do; planning out every turn; enjoy cooperative games where they can be the leader and

 Worst Experience: Games with elements of chaos and randomness, not capable of controlling.